priyeshmishra235/Markdown-CheatSheet/README.md

 # Markdown Cheatsheet

-Markdown is a lightweight markup language that makes it easy to create formatted text using a plain-text editor.
+##### Markdown is a lightweight markup language that makes it easy to create formatted text using a plain-text editor.
-It's widely used for documentation, README files, and even blogs.
-If you're looking to learn Markdown or brush up on its features, you've come to the right place!
+##### It's widely used for documentation, README files.
 ---
-## What's Inside?
+## What this repository contains?
 This repository contains a **Markdown Cheatsheet** compiled by me.
 It covers various features of Markdown, including:
 - Headings
 - Lists (Ordered and Unordered)